bacalhau-project/docs.bacalhau.org/docs/getting-started/workload-onboarding.md

 ### Step 6 - Run the Workload on Bacalhau

-To run your workload using input data stored in IPFS use the following command:
+To run your workload using input data stored in IPFS, run the following command:

 ```bash
 bacalhau docker run --inputs ${CID} ${IMAGE} ${CMD}